Eric Naslund, FAIA

 Eric began his architectural career in 1983 after graduating with honors from Cal Poly, San Luis Obispo but his fascination with design and building can be traced all the way back to kindergarten where his teacher remarked on his progress report that Eric excels at art and construction toys.
 His formal education also includes a stint at the Écoles d'Art Américaines in Fontainbleau, France, where he was recognized with a Mention Bien Prize.
 Being an Air Force brat, Eric has lived all over the country and was born in Madrid, Spain.

-When not at Studio E, Eric enjoys spending time with his family and friends, going to the beach, playing golf or riding bikes.
+When not at Studio E Architects, Eric enjoys spending time with his family and friends, going to the beach, playing golf or riding bikes.
 His lacrosse playing days long over, Eric still enjoys catching a game when possible.

 John is a native of the Golden State, born in San Francisco in 1960.
-He received a Bachelor of Architecture from California Polytechnic State University, San Luis Obispo in 1984 and in 1986 he pursued a Graduate Design Diploma from the Architectural Association in London, England.
+He received a Bachelor of Architecture from California Polytechnic State University, San Luis Obispo in 1984.
+In 1986, he pursued a Graduate Design Diploma from the Architectural Association in London, England.
 John worked at various offices in Boston before moving to San Diego in 1989 to join his former Cal Poly classmate Eric Naslund at Studio E Architects.

 John has a keen interest in history and travel.
-His design work seeks to connect people to their surroundings and to make the everyday seem extraordinary.
-Afterhours, John enjoys sailing, kayaking, good food, laughter and spending time with his wife and three children.
+After hours are spent hiking, biking, kayaking, making good food, and spending time with his wife and three children.

 Mathilda Bialk, AIA